peteroupc/classic-wallpaper/uielements.md

 - Button face color (by default, (192, 192, 192)).
 - Window frame color (black by default).

-It is allowed to use dithering to simulate the appearance of more colors using these six colors.
+It is allowed to simulate the appearance of more colors using these six colors by means of dithering.[^6]

 The _desktopwallpaper.py_ file contains some example code for border and button drawing.
 I expect many other variations here, some more subtle than others, but the design should not employ trademarks, should be suitable for all ages, and must not involve the help of artificial intelligence tools.

 ### Traditional Button Styles

-The following terms are used to describe the traditional appearance of ordinary buttons:
+The following terms serve to describe the traditional appearance of ordinary buttons:

 - The _button label_ consists of the text and icons within the button.
 - The _button face_ is the inner background of the button.